Raphaël Wicky

-Raphaël Wicky (born 26 April 1977) is a Swiss football coach and a former player.
-He is currently the manager of Swiss Super League club BSC Young Boys.
+Raphaël Wicky (born 26 April 1977) is a Swiss football coach and a former defender.
+He was most recently the manager of Swiss Super League club Young Boys, whom he led to a domestic double.
 He was a defensive midfielder who could also play in defence and was known for his combative style.

 His playing career was spent mostly in the German Bundesliga with Werder Bremen and Hamburg, as well as a brief spell in Spain's Segunda División with Atlético Madrid.
 He earned 75 caps for Switzerland between 1996 and 2008, playing at two European Championships and the 2006 FIFA World Cup.

 As a manager, he won the Swiss Super League and Swiss Cup double with Basel in 2017, and also spent two years in Major League Soccer with the Chicago Fire.
+He returned to Switzerland in 2022 with Young Boys and won his second Swiss Super League title in 2023.

 Club career

-Born in Leuggern in the canton of Aargau, Wicky started his career with FC Sion, and went on to represent Werder Bremen. n 25 January 2001, he joined Atlético Madrid, then in the Segunda División.
+Born in Leuggern in the canton of Aargau, Wicky started his career with Sion, and went on to represent Werder Bremen. n 25 January 2001, he joined Atlético Madrid, then in the Segunda División.

-After only 11 games in Spain, he returned to the Bundesliga on 6 December 2001, signing for Hamburger SV until the end of the season with the option to extend until June 2005.
+After only eleven games in Spain, he returned to the Bundesliga on 6 December 2001, signing for Hamburger SV until the end of the season with the option to extend until June 2005.
 He returned to Sion on a three-year contract on 23 August 2007, after losing first-choice status with Hamburg under manager Huub Stevens following a period of injury.

-Wicky signed on a free transfer with Los Angeles-based Major League Soccer side Chivas USA in February 2008.
-Wicky made his debut as a substitute in Chivas' season opener against FC Dallas on 30 March.
+Wicky signed on a free transfer with Los Angeles–based Major League Soccer side Chivas USA in February 2008.
+Wicky made his debut as a substitute in Chivas' season opener against Dallas on 30 March.
 His season was cut short due to ankle injury, making just five appearances in his first MLS season.
 He underwent surgery to repair the injury in July 2008 and was placed on the team's season-ending injury list on 15 September.

 On 26 January 2009, Chivas USA announced that they had re-signed Wicky to a one-year deal.
 Five weeks later, on 3 March, he announced his retirement from professional football, citing "personal reasons."